Dionne Warwick: Renewed success with Arista (1979–1989)

 In January 1980, while under contract to Arista Records, Warwick hosted a two-hour TV special called Solid Gold '79.
 This was adapted into the weekly one-hour show Solid Gold, which she hosted throughout 1980 and 1981 and again in 1985–86.
 Major highlights of each show were the duets she performed with her co-hosts, which often included some of Warwick's hits and her co-hosts' hits, intermingled and arranged by Solid Gold musical director Michael Miller.
 Another highlight in each show was Warwick's vocal rendition of the Solid Gold theme, composed by Miller (with lyrics by Dean Pitchford).

-After a brief appearance in the top forty in early 1982 with Johnny Mathis on "Friends in Love" – from the album of the same name – Warwick's next hit later that same year was her full-length collaboration with Barry Gibb of the Bee Gees for the album Heartbreaker.
+After a brief appearance in the top forty in early 1982 with Johnny Mathis on "Friends in Love" from the album of the same name, Warwick's next hit later that same year was her full-length collaboration with Barry Gibb of the Bee Gees for the album Heartbreaker.
 The project came about when Clive Davis was attending his aunt's wedding in Orlando, Florida in early 1982 and spoke with Barry Gibb.
 Gibb mentioned that he had always been a fan of Warwick's, and Davis arranged for them to meet and discuss a project.
-Barry had just had tremendous success writing and co-producing a smash hit album for Barbra Streisand (1980's Guilty), which prompted Davis to suggest they do something similar for Warwick.
+Gibb had just had tremendous success writing and co-producing a smash hit album for Barbra Streisand (1980's Guilty), which prompted Davis to suggest they do something similar for Warwick.
 Both the album and the title single were released in October 1982 to massive success.
 Warwick later stated to Wesley Hyatt in his Billboard Book of Number One Adult Contemporary Hits that she was not initially fond of "Heartbreaker" but recorded the song because she trusted Barry's judgment that it would be a hit.
 The song did indeed become one of Warwick's biggest international hits, returning her to the top 10 of the Billboard Hot 100 as well as No. 1 Adult Contemporary and No. 2 in both the UK and Australia.
 The song was also a top-10 hit throughout continental Europe, Japan, South Africa, Canada and Asia.
-The album ended up selling 3 million copies internationally and earned Warwick an RIAA gold record award in the US.
+The album ended up selling three million copies internationally and earned Warwick a gold record in the US.
 In the UK, Heartbreaker became Warwick's most successful album, peaking at No. 3 and was certified platinum, while both the hit title track and follow-up single "All the Love in the World" (another UK top ten hit) would both be certified silver, becoming her biggest selling singles there.